"The Rules of the Cookie Exchange"

 Cookies", aptly named.
 While I enjoy eating a meringue every now and then,

-to spend the time to create this party, I needed to create some rules so
+going to continue to spend the time to create this party, I needed to create

-that everyone would feel like they went home with good quality, baked
+some rules so that everyone would feel like they went home with

 The party is about "the people"